suryagokul/screenmagic/project_sendtext/twilio/Readme.md

-create twilio_keys file in same directory.
+create twilio_keys file in this directory.I haven't uplodaed here because not to expose my api keys.

 	In that file type below line & replace values with ur api keys.